danzsmith53/dataset-reader-sample/README.md

 1. In the TAP console, navigate to **Data catalog > Submit transfer**.
 1. Choose **Local path**, then navigate to the local file and select it.
 1. Select the file to upload (sample dataset can be found here: [data/nf-data-application.csv](data/nf-data-application.csv))
-    * Or you can select**Link** and paste the link to the raw file on github (which is,  [nf-data-application.csv](https://raw.githubusercontent.com/trustedanalytics/dataset-reader-sample/master/data/nf-data-application.csv)
+    * Or you can select **Link** and paste the link to the raw file on GitHub (which is,  [nf-data-application.csv](https://raw.githubusercontent.com/trustedanalytics/dataset-reader-sample/master/data/nf-data-application.csv)
 1. Enter a title in the **Title** field.
 1. Click the **Upload** button.
 1. When the transfer finishes, your new dataset will be visible in **Data catalog > Data sets**.